 Herschel — Strand Tote

 No matter where you plan on venturing, it’s pretty much a given that you’ll need something to hold your daily items when you set out to explore a new place; whether that means wandering through cobbled streets in bustling European hubs or boarding your next plane ride.
+See the rest of our favorite travel totes here.

 If you’re taking a trip internationally don’t leave without your passport and appropriate visas!
 It really helps to have a travel wallet that holds your passport or at the very least some form of protection.
 It’s not a good idea to travel with your passport unprotected as it the most vital document you carry abroad.